judax/OculusMobileSDKHeadTrackingWebVR/README.md

 # How to use it

 The [OculusMobileSDKHeadTrackingXWalkViewExtension](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension) project includes [a test](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension/tree/master/test) that automatically injects this file when a web page is being loaded.
+You can read on [how to use the libray/test](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension#how-to-use-the-library).

-If you would like to create your own app your could either:
+If you would like to create your own app, you could choose one of the following options:

 1. Inject the JS code yourself (similar to [the test](https://github.com/judax/OculusMobileSDKHeadTrackingXWalkViewExtension/tree/master/test))
 2. Include the JS file in your web app before any other script.